 Before hiking up a ski trail, be sure to understand local etiquette.
 Walking on ski trails is considered bad form in many places.
 Keep to the side of the trail to reduce the chance of collisions and to avoid putting “posthole” footprints in the ski run.

 Remember, you are responsible for your own safety in the backcountry.
-Especially in the COVID-19 era, the responsibility to recreate safely and within your own ability level in the outdoors.
+The responsibility to recreate safely and within your own ability level in the outdoors.
 We all need to do our part to avoid any further strain on our first responders.
 Observe the backcountry skier’s code of ethics, follow all applicable etiquette and safety guidelines, and take the time to thoroughly learn about the terrain you plan to ski.
 Planning is part of the fun.
 Carry a first aid kit and extra clothing, food, and water.
 If broken equipment will leave you stranded, a ski repair kit is a smart addition.
 If you choose to ski in avalanche terrain, always read and understand the local avalanche forecast and carry avalanche rescue equipment.
 Consider seeking out avalanche, first aid, and or backcountry travel instruction from a reputable guiding outfit.